SohamMalakar/Fun-Assembly/README.md

 BYE 0
 ```

-Here, the compiler terminates the program with the exit code 0.
+Here, the interpreter terminates the program with the exit code 0.

 ---